braintrustdata/braintrust-proxy/py/README.md

-# Braintrust Proxy Python Client
+# Braintrust AI Proxy Python Client

-The `braintrust-proxy` package provides Python types, Pydantic models, and helper functions to simplify interaction with the Braintrust AI proxy, particularly enhancing compatibility with the OpenAI Python client.
+The `braintrust-proxy` package provides Python types, Pydantic models, and helper functions to simplify interaction with the Braintrust AI proxy.
+By providing rich Python types that extend the OpenAI client types, it significantly enhances compatibility and developer experience, enabling features like typechecking and improved editor autocomplete when working with proxy-specific extensions (such as `reasoning`).

 ## Installation